-Physical security: In a lot of ways, it's one of the more overlooked aspects of protecting a banking institution and it becomes glaringly projected in terms of ATM kiosk.
+Physical security in a lot of ways is one of the more overlooked aspects of protecting a banking institution and it becomes glaringly projected in terms of ATM kiosk.

-Face it, hack attacks, malware, identity theft and even your basic insider threat - those are way intriguing stories, and they help information security (or logical security, if you prefer) to get the lion's share of attention.
+Hacking attempts, malware, identity theft, and even your basic insider threat - those are way intriguing stories, and they help information security (or logical security, if you prefer) to get the lion's share of attention.

-When you stop to think about it, there really are a lot of good reasons why physical security should be among your top considerations this year.
-Which is exactly why we paid so much attention to the topic over the past month or so.
+When you think about it, there really are a lot of good reasons why physical security should be among your top priorities.
+This is exactly why we paid so much attention to the topic over the past month or so.

 Bank robberies are up, ATMs are at risk

 The misery of the Indian banking sector is not limited to the banks as even ATMs are not immune to incidents of theft and loot.
 Around Rs.
 54 crore has already been lost in ATMs , in-branch, or in-transit phase for scheduled commercial banks and a few financial institutions (FIs) in the current fiscal year till December 2019.
 “This includes incidents such as burglary, dacoit, robbery, and theft,” Our present-day Finance Minister Nirmala Sitharaman said in a reply to a question in Lok Sabha.
 Rs 54 crore is lost in 1092 such cases across the country.
 In the last three years, these incidents are on a rise.
 In FY18, Rs 44.25 crore was lost in 927 incidents of burglary, dacoit, robbery, and theft, while in FY19, Rs 68.45 crore was lost in 1302 such incidents.

 To put a brake on such incidents leading to losses of banks, the RBI has issued a circular that was directed towards the security measures for ATMs.
 The circular says that the banks are to roll out a comprehensive e-surveillance mechanism at the ATMs to ensure timely alerts and quick response.